boazca/hilan-parser/README.md

 - --company => Company name (Hilan sub domain)
 - --username / -u => Employee number
 - --password / -p => Password

+#### Parsing Without Downloading
+If you already have all your payslips and want to parse them to a spreadsheet, run with only the path argument:
+`java -jar pdfparser-assembly-1.0.jar --path /Users/you/payslip/folder`.
+\* don't put other documents in the folder